jsfuentes/Code-Cheatsheet/AWS/EC2.md

 - **6: Security Group**: who can access instance
   - To allow http traffic, need to allow TCP on port 80 with 0.0.0.0/0 represents anyone on ipv4 and ::/0 represents anyone on ipv6
   - To allow ssh traffic, port range 22
-- Final: Choose key pair to access instance(Virgil.pem for you Jorge)
+- Final: Choose key pair to access instance(main.pem for you Jorge)

 Get your key